anoopkcn/obsidian-reference-map/README.md

 - Drag a node to move it around and fix it in place

 > [!IMPORTANT]
-> Reference map graph is only show details of published papers.
-It is not available for entries such as videos, webpages, twitter, etc.
+> Reference map graph will show details of published papers.
+It will not show details for entries corresponding to videos, webpages, twitter, etc,. in your local library but it is shown in the sidebar view.

 ## Configuration